sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### compress

-Compression effect lowers the volume of loudest parts of audio singal.
+Compression effect lowers the volume of loudest parts of the audio singal.

-The `compress` method accepts the `CompressorParams` object as single argument.
+The `compress` method accepts the `CompressorParams` object as a single argument.

 The `CompressorParams` instance can be created by `new WebAudio.CompressorParams()`.

-You can find more about properties of compressor at [ Compressor](https://developer.mozilla.org/en-US/docs/Web/API/DynamicsCompressorNode#properties).
+You can find more about the properties of compressor at [Compressor](https://developer.mozilla.org/en-US/docs/Web/API/DynamicsCompressorNode#properties).

 ```js
 const compParams = new WebAudio.CompressorParams()